softlayer/softlayer-python/README.md

 ## Prerequisites

 Our boilerplate requires the minimum versions for Ruby, Python, and Node.js.
-Use the links to get download and installation information for your OS.
+Use the links to get download and install information for your specific OS.

 * [Ruby 2.0.0](http://www.ruby-lang.org/en/installation)
 * [Python 2.7.5](http://www.python.org/download) (see note)